Knee Injuries and Conditions

 The best-known knee injury is a tear of the ACL.
 This can cause knee instability and needs to be repaired when ongoing problems exist since the ligament cannot heal itself.
 Other

 common knee problems involve the cartilage of the kneecap, ligament and tendon injuries and other disorders.

-The New England Musculoskeletal Institute offers a comprehensive approach to knee problems – from diagnosis and treatment to rehabilitation and recovery, including ligament and meniscal
+The UConn Musculoskeletal Institute offers a comprehensive approach to knee problems – from diagnosis and treatment to rehabilitation and recovery, including ligament and meniscal

 repairs, cartilage replacement and total knee replacement surgery.